marchage/tarotmoji/README.md

 - [x] Find a way to store cards and retrieve them
 - [ ] Find a way for a Querant to make notes about various readings and their dates

+## own additions

+hieraan heb ik zelf nog maar toegevoegd

+- [x] Incorporate more animation and/or use standard components

 # ontdekte fouten

 - 72 ipv 80-something kaarten waaruit gekozen werd
 - missing reversed indicator bij readings

+#